 It’s important to look for furniture that is made well from good quality materials.
 The furniture should feel solidly constructed.
 You don’t want furniture that will fall apart after a few months of usage even if it looks great and is at an awesome price.
 Solid wood construction with dovetail joints are structurally the best and will last much longer than particleboard or light aluminum.
 So, if you are looking for a sofa or accent chair, find how the frame was constructed.
 Feel the frame and sit on the furniture to see if it’s comfortable for you.
 For example, check how the cushion was manufactured.
 An eight-way hand-tied coil spring is high on quality and comfort.
 Ask about the density of the foam and whether it’s wrapped in cotton, dacron, or down.
 If you are in the market for dressers, check to see if the drawers glide smoothly and if they are self closing.

 Purchasing good quality furniture is an investment and it’s important that you select furniture you love that harmonizes and flows with your space.
 The shape of a piece of furniture also reflects you and your personality.
-If you have a boxy room and you notice that you have quite a few existing rectangular or square shaped items, break it up with a round coffee table in your living room for example or teardrop table lamps in your bedroom.
+If you have a boxy room and you notice that you have quite a few existing rectangular or square shaped pieces, break it up with a round coffee table in your living room for example or teardrop table lamps in your bedroom.
 If you have a rectangular dining table, select chairs with curvilinear legs or hang a quatrefoil mirror in the entryway.